 In a game of soccer, there are often two assistant referees who patrol the sidelines of the soccer fields.
 Each of these assistant referees carries a flag with them.

 The intention of these flags is to clearly signal to the referee when an infringement of the rules has happened.
-The flag is there to act as an extension of the arm as a flag is more likely to catch the referee’s attention than just waving an arm.
+In addition, the flag acts as an extension of the arm, as a flag is more likely to catch the referee’s attention than just waving an arm.

-When it comes to purchasing soccer equipment, there are thousands of different options to choose from and it can feel overwhelming.
+When it comes to purchasing soccer field equipment, there are thousands of different options to choose from, and it can feel overwhelming.

 Click here to go straight there and find out what I think are the best pieces of soccer equipment that you should buy.

-If after reading about what equipment is used in a soccer game you are interested to know what of these pieces of equipment are needed in a soccer game then check out this article I wrote recently – The 6 Pieces of Equipment you need for Soccer.
+If, after reading about what equipment is used in a soccer game, you are interested in knowing what of these pieces of equipment are needed in a soccer game, check out this article I wrote recently – The 6 Pieces of Equipment you need for Soccer.

 *Also, check out the next blog post – How much a Soccer Coach Makes – with Specific Examples *